How to Get Legal Psilocybin in Oregon

 Legally Access Psilocybin at Licensed Oregon Service Centers

 If you’re age 21 and over, you will be able to take psilocybin in certified service centers that need to obtain licensure before offering psychedelic services.
 The Oregon Health Authority (OHA) began taking license applications for service centers on January 2, 2023.
 In May, the OHA issued the first license, making EPIC Healing Eugene the first licensed psilocybin service center.
-(Here you can find a continually updated report on the number of license applications submitted and approved.)
+(Access a regularly updated report detailing the status of submitted and approved license applications.)

 These service centers offer psilocybin in a therapeutic context, and so they are set up to provide clients with a safe, comfortable, and supervised environment in which to take psilocybin.
 Odyssey can help people find a good-fit facilitator for individual psilocybin sessions at these centers, and we run our own legal group psilocybin retreats at partnered service centers.